adamsonb12/react-native-template/readme.md

     }
 ```

-When using the project for realsies and you have a real URK for your apollo server to hit, remove the ApolloProvider custom component, and instead use the Apollo's Provider component directly in the App.tsx file.
+When using the project for realsies and you have a real url for your apollo server to hit, remove the ApolloProvider custom component, and instead use the Apollo's Provider component directly in the App.tsx file.